mikeydolding/milestone-project-two/README.md

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+- Used VS code Live Preview extension to hosts a local server and view HTML site

 ## Validator Testing